pramnora/p5JS/README.md

 **EXPLANATION**

-P5JS, is a Javascript framework library, which one  first downloads;
+P5JS, is a 'graphics based' Javascript framework library, which one  first downloads;
 then, adds to the HTML web page by including a couple of script tags;
 it will then transform that web page into being a canvas that you can use to draw on;
 you can use all different sorts of shapes, including: